Koten-Kostiantyn/DevOps/Docs/Kubernetes, helm, helmfile.md

 Helmfile setup
 ==============

-In order to reuse a RMN charts repository, you need to add this section to helmfile.yaml
+In order to reuse a AWS charts repository, you need to add this section to helmfile.yaml

 repositories: